 ATP Cup is an international tennis tournament where the elite men of tennis will represent their nation.
-The demise of Hopman Cup of tennis gave birth to ATP Cup and in January 2020 the event will be getting underway for the very first time.
-It will be conducted on hard courts.
+The demise of the Hopman Cup of tennis gave birth to ATP Cup and in January 2020 the event was held for the very first time.
+It was played on hard courts.

-Prior to the Australian Open tennis tournament, ATP Cup will be taking place for ten days in three different Australian cities.
-24 nations will be getting on board for and two ATP players will be in each team.
-Apparently, all top ten players on the ATP roster are part of the ATP Cup 2020.
+Prior to the Australian Open tennis tournament, the ATP Cup takes place for ten days in three different Australian cities.
+24 nations get on board and two ATP players represent each team.

 From 1978 to 2012, the ATP World Team Cup was held in Dusseldorf, Germany and ATP Cup is certainly the return of the old tournament.

-The tournament will have 24 teams into four groups and each of the group will have six teams.
-Each group will compete amongst themselves.
-Two singles match and one doubles match will be conducted for each team in each round.
+The tournament has 24 teams into six groups and each group has four teams.
+Each group competes amongst themselves.
+Two singles matches and one doubles match are conducted for each team in each round.

 The match between the No. 2 of each team will open the tie, then the No.1 of each team and the doubles match closing the tie.
 The doubles match will be played regardless of whether the tie is decided or not.